coolcarly/coolcarly.github.io/blog/2024/May/bread.md

 import bread1Pic from './img/bread1.jpeg';

-Over the past few weeks, I have had the desire to improve my baking skills.
-You see, a few months prior, I made bread following a very simple recipe.
-However, it didn't taste good.
-I realised that there was a science to bread that made me so intrigued.
+Over the past few weeks, I have had the desire to improve my baking skills, so I have invested time into making a perfect loaf of bread.
+With every small tweak in a recipe, I realised that there are dramatic changes, which motivated me to write about the changes in relation to the chemistry.

 Flour contains proteins glutenin and gliadin, which combine to form gluten.
 Prior to the addition of water, glutenin exists as a colloid.
 Upon addition of water to the flour, the chains are allowed to stretch, seperate, and form new linkages as a disulfide.
 These disulfide linkages create a network of glutenin polymer that produces the strength and elasticity of bread dough.
 At the same time, the smaller gliadin proteins will disperse through the glutenin polymer network, which allows the bread to "rise".
 Thus, the gluten content in bread is attributed to the type of flour that is used to make the bread.